For chamber orchestra

 About the work

-Buy or borrow the score, or borrow an archival recording from SOUNZ.
+Buy or borrow the score, or hire the parts from SOUNZ.